ydahal1/ydahal1/jokes.md

-What's the difference between a guitar and a fish?
-You can tune a guitar but you can't "tuna" fish!
+I considered building the patio by myself.
+But I didn't have the stones.

 [
-Sat Aug 16 00:28:01 UTC 2025
+Sun Aug 17 00:32:02 UTC 2025
  ]